openedx/docs.openedx.org/source/community/release_notes/ginkgo.rst

    learner in that content group would see it.

 *  Course staff can now send emails to learners based on their enrollment track, so you can reach all verified or audit track learners at one time.
-For more information, see Bulk Email section in the *Building and Running an Open edX Course* guide.

 *  Course authors can move components from one location to another in a course.